dedis/cothority/README.md

 ### Dependencies

-To use the code of this repository make sure that you have a working [installation of Golang](https://golang.org/doc/install) and that the
+To use the code of this repository make sure that you have a working [Golang installation](https://golang.org/doc/install) and that the
 [`$GOPATH`](https://golang.org/doc/code.html#GOPATH) variable is set on your system.
 The main dependencies of the cothority project include the following libraries:

 - Network: [dedis/onet](https://github.com/dedis/onet)